danielholanda/Tactile-Glove/README.md

 All pull requests are welcome !

 ## Authors
-This project was develloped by [Daniel Holanda](https://github.com/danielholanda/), [José Cláudio](https://github.com/cl4udio/) and [Matheus Torquato](https://github.com/matheusft/) as part of the 2016 Brazilian Intel® Embedded Systems Competition.
+This project was develloped by [Prof. Marcelo Fernandes](https://www.researchgate.net/profile/Marcelo_Fernandes4), [Daniel Holanda](https://github.com/danielholanda/), [José Cláudio](https://github.com/cl4udio/) and [Matheus Torquato](https://github.com/matheusft/) from the Embedded Systems and Reconfigurable Hardware Research Group (GPSEHR/UFRN) as part of the 2016 Brazilian Intel® Embedded Systems Competition.
 During this event, this project was awarded with the 3rd place of over 200 projects.

 ## License
 This project uses the MIT license.
 See [LICENSE](https://github.com/danielholanda/Tactile-Glove/blob/master/LICENSE) for more details.